Juniper/ansible-junos-stdlib/README.md

 ## SUPPORT

-Support for this Juniper.junos_collection collection is provided by the community and Juniper Networks.
-If you have an issue with a module in the Juniper.junos_collection collection, you may:
+Support for this Juniper.junos collection is provided by the community and Juniper Networks.
+If you have an issue with a module in the Juniper.junos collection, you may:

 - Open a [GitHub issue](https://github.com/Juniper/ansible-junos-stdlib/issues).
 - Post a question on our [Google Group](https://groups.google.com/forum/#!forum/junos-python-ez)